chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

-import { Transfer as TransferEvent } from "../../generated/Uniswap/Uniswap"; // Import the Transfer event from the Uniswap contract ABI import { Transfer } from "../../generated/schema"; // Import the Transfer entity from the generated schema import { getOrCreateAccount } from "../utils/helper"; // Import the helper function to get or create an Account entity
+import { Transfer as TransferEvent } from "../../generated/Uniswap/Uniswap"; // Import the Transfer event from the Uniswap contract ABI import { Transfer } from "../../generated/schema"; // Import the Transfer entity from the generated schema import { getOrCreateAccount } from "../utils/helper"; // Import the helper function to get or create an Account e  ntity

 // Function to handle transfer events export function handleTransfer(event: TransferEvent): void {